 - Open up the cost estimate

-- Add a column for whichever categories you want
+- Add a column for the categorization you want

 View category information across Join: